afunnydev/tinysociety/content/articles/2018-06-28-what-to-look-for-in-a-tiny-house-plan.md

 * Electrical outlets where needed for vacuuming, if not planning to use a hand-held/battery powered vac
 * Electrical outlets where needed for electric space heaters, portable air conditioners, or fans
 * Electrical outlet for intended tv location if using
-* Notes indicating mounting height of outlets and switches (a.f.f. means "above finished floor")
-  * This information may be provided by dimensions shown on interior elevation drawings instead.
+* Notes indicating mounting height of outlets and switches (a.f.f. means "above finished floor".
+Note this information may be provided by dimensions shown on interior elevation drawings instead)
 * Electrical outlets in lofts as needed
 * Any specialty electrical outlets needed for major appliances
 * Lighting-- it's a good idea to plan on a combination of: